jettyio/smash2025/content/_index.md

 #### Sustainability, Healthcare and Safety, that's a bit of an odd mix - what's the deal?
 You’re not wrong.
 But that's kind of the point!
 We’re firm believers that creating spaces that cut across academic boundaries yields compelling insights.

-Specifically - our thesis is that AI in Sustainability and Healthcare are on parallel regulatory and operational trajectories and that they might benefit from a mutual exchange of ideas, governance and tooling.
+This event explores how AI in Sustainability and Healthcare are on parallel regulatory and operational trajectories and that they might benefit from a mutual exchange of ideas, governance and tooling.

-Plus keeping academia slightly weird is fun right?

 #### ML Safety, Privacy, Model Accountability and Alignment:
 - Safety, robustness and alignment of ML systems